-In Silico methods represent a strategic advantage for researchers who wish to develop new molecules since they provide the necessary tools to study the behaviors during the interactions of drugs with their protein targets; although it is necessary to have a prior experimental basis, extrapolation, with theorical parameters they allow the researcher to obtain accurate predictions close to reality, which are very useful when designing and synthesizing drugs.
-However, the predictions should be taken as theoretical and complementary support to the existing experimental information.
+In Silico methods represent a strategic advantage for researchers who wish to develop new molecules since they provide the necessary tools to study the behaviors during the interactions of drugs with their protein targets.
+However, it is imperative to have a prior experimental basis, extrapolation, with theoretical parameters that allow the researcher to obtain accurate predictions close to reality, which are very useful when designing and synthesizing drugs.
+However, predictions should be considered theoretical and complementary backups for the existing experimental information.